WARP-LAB/WARP-GUIDES-WEBPACK/04-htmlandcache/readme.md

   <script src="//webpacktest-htmlandcache.test/assets/index.1d945ec34689702b7722.js"></script>
 ```

-Imagine if we would be still using selfmade `index.html`, how quite imposibble it would be to track those outputted hashnames and manually reenter themn in `index.html`.
+Imagine if we would be still using selfmade `index.html`, how quite impossible it would be to track those outputted hashnames and manually reenter them in `index.html`.

 Note that in *HtmlWebpackPlugin* we have set `hash: false`, because we do not want *HtmlWebpackPlugin* to do filename hashing, we do it it more global level using webpack.